 By showing how people can change their neck angle, you will create another group of happy guitar-players.

 Again, show them what tools to use and tell them why they should be careful with this process.

 Maybe it is a simple process for you.
 More reason to share how you do it with your fans!

 4. Talk Electronics

-Show your audience how you have setup your guitar and what works best for you.
-Tell them how you create your tone (another thing guitarist love to hear) and what gear you use to get that tone.
+Show your audience how you have set up your guitar and what works best for you.
+Tell them how you create your tone (another thing guitarists love to hear) and what gear you used to get that tone.